 - Base Salary.
-Your annual salary will be at the annualized rate of \$419,999 paid semi-monthly.
-You will be eligible for a salary review in our 2018 common review cycle at the beginning of 2019. - Incentive Bonus.
-You will be eligible to participate in AVEO's performance-based incentive bonus program.
-Your bonus target is 40% of your base annual salary and is subject to corporate and individual performance assessments.
-Payment of the annual bonus requires approval by the AVEO Board of Directors and is pro-rated based on your effective date of employment. - Stock Options.
-Subject to approval of the Company's Compensation Committee, the Company shall grant you stock options to purchase 500,000 shares of common stock pursuant to the Company's 2010 Equity Incentive Plan.
-The options will vest over 4 years from your hire date with 25% of the options vesting after 12 months and the remainder on a monthly basis thereafter.
+Your initial annual salary will be \$210,000 paid semi-monthly.
+You will be eligible for a salary review in our 2015 common review cycle, and any changes to your salary will be pro-rated based on your effective date of employment. - Incentive Bonus.
+Commencing in 2016, you will be eligible to participate in AVEO's performance-based incentive bonus program.
+Your bonus target is 20% of your base annual salary and is subject to corporate and individual performance assessments.
+Payment of the annual bonus requires approval by the AVEO Board of Directors and is pro-rated based on your effective date of employment. - Incentive Stock Options.
+Subject to approval of the Company's Option Committee, the Company shall grant you incentive stock options to purchase 35,000 shares of common stock pursuant to the Company's 2010 Equity Incentive Plan.